ColinTimBarndt/javascript-object-destructor/readme.md

 # Object Destructor

-This module was build for the browser.
-Node JS does not support [`WeakRef`][weakref], which this module relies on.
+This ES6 module was build for the browser.
+You will need a transpiler like TypeScript to use this with Node JS.

 ## Usage